Children's groups

 Price: €3.70

-Defying the forbidden, Resistance and society
+Defying the Forbidden: Resistance and Society

 Duration: 2.5 hours (1 hour 15 minutes tour, 1 hour 15 minutes workshop) - Mondays, Tuesdays, Thursdays, and Fridays